anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

 We're testing the following properties to determine whether our concurrent queue implementations are correct:
-1. If value A is enqueued before value B, then A is also dequeued before B (if dequeued).
+1. If a thread enqueues A before B, no thread dequeues B before A (if both are dequeued).
 2. No values are dropped, and no values are duplicated.
 That is, the total number of values enqueued is equal to the total number of values dequeued plus the total number of values remaining in the queue at the end of the test.